kelueders/routewise-backend/README.md

 - Render

 ## How to Run and Test
-1. Install the dependencies.
-Note: you may need to comment out some depenencies and manually install it.
+1. Install the dependencies. **Note**: you may need to comment out some depenencies and manually install it.

     ```
     pip install -r requirements.txt